-Children and youth are included in the rota of acolytes from around age 7.
-They are regularly part of the worshiping congregation.
-Children younger than middle school have class prior to worship.
+Children and youth may be included in the rota of acolytes from around age 7.
+We welcome them as part of the worshiping congregation.
+Children younger than middle school may have class prior to worship.

-All are welcome to participate--those who are "regulars," those who are present in certain seasons, and those who walk through the doors for the first time.
-Those who are single, married, or partnered; those who come with family or friends.
+All are welcome to participate: those who are "regulars"; those who are present in certain seasons; those who walk through the doors for the first time; those who are single, married, or partnered; those who come with family or friends.
 Everyone is invited to the altar rail for communion or for a blessing.

-The weather outside might be frightful or glorious.
-Rain and wind, snow and ice, sun and blue skies.
-No matter, some twenty or more will gather in the chapel at 7:30 am!
+The weather outside might be frightful or glorious, rain and wind, snow and ice, sun and blue skies.
+No matter, many will gather in the chapel at 7:30 am!
 Usually, one Wednesday each month will be Morning Prayer, lead by a rotation of lay ministers.
 The other Wednesday will be the celebration of the Eucharist.
-On one of the Eucharist Wednesdays, the homilist will be from the laity rather than the presiding priest.
+Instead of a homily, there is a reflection on the honored person of the day, presented by a lay person.

-At the conclusion of worship, we retire to Victory Cafe on Main and Perry Streets for breakfast.
+At the conclusion of worship, we retire to a local restaurant for breakfast.
 All are welcome!
 And, if it is your first time, breakfast is on us!

-In Advent, Christmas Eve, Lent, and occasional other times, worship according to the season will be offered.
+During Advent, Christmas, Lent, Easter, and occasional other times, worship according to the season will be offered.
 These will be announced on our home page, on Facebook, and in our weekly e-newsletter, "Grace Happenings."

 Please watch, also, for ecumenical services that we share with our Lutheran, Methodist, and Presbyterian brothers and sisters, for example, World Communion Sunday in October and World Day of Prayer in March.